 Our board of directors is authorized, without your approval, to cause us to issue additional shares of our common stock or to raise capital through the creation and issuance of preferred stock, other debt securities convertible into common stock, options, warrants and other rights, on terms and for consideration as our board of directors in its sole discretion may determine.
+For example, we may issue additional shares of common stock in financings to obtain additional round lot stockholders in connection with our application to list on the Nasdaq Capital Market.
 Sales of substantial amounts of our common stock or of preferred stock could cause the market price of our common stock to decrease significantly.
-We cannot predict the effect, if any, of future sales of our common stock, or the availability of our common stock for future sales, on the value of our common stock.
+We cannot predict the effect, if any, of future sales of our common stock or the value of our common stock.
 Sales of substantial amounts of our common stock by Sprint or Motorola or another large stockholder, or the perception that such sales could occur, may adversely affect the market price of our common stock.